 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

-Retention Theory Timeline
+Retention Theory Timeline Assignment

 The candidate will create a concise, annotated timeline presentation outlining the key events, theoretical shifts, and practical breakthroughs in post-secondary student retention thought from the 1900’s to the modern era.
 Emphasis will be placed on developments that specifically impacted theory and practice as noted in the textbook and targeted readings.
 The presentation must contain a minimum of 10 major events with support from at least 5 scholarly sources.
 All citations and references must be in current APA format.
-(MLO: B, F)
+(CLO: B, F)

 The candidate will analyze key readings from a pre-determined source in order to identify the works’ theoretical underpinnings, scholarly support, and practical implications.
 Responses will be provided as brief essays in current APA format.
-(MLO: E, F)
+(CLO: E, F)

-Student Engagement Paper
+Student Engagement Paper Assignment

 The candidate will write a 5–7-page research-based paper in current APA format that focuses on the evolution of student engagement.
 The paper must include at least 5 references including the course textbook and in addition to the Bible.
-(MLO: B, C, D, E)
+(CLO: B, C, D, E)

-Higher Education Scavenger Hunt
+Higher Education Scavenger Hunt Assignment

-Student Support Proposal
+Student Support Proposal Assignment